Eric Haase Player Props: Tigers vs. Blue Jays

 Eric Haase At The Plate

-- Haase has seven doubles, a triple, three home runs and 14 walks while hitting .213.
+- Haase is hitting .210 with seven doubles, a triple, three home runs and 14 walks.

-- Haase has driven in a run in 13 games this season (20.0%), including five games with more than one RBI (7.7%).
-He has also driven in three or more of his team's runs in two contests.
+- In 19.7% of his games this season, Haase has had at least one RBI.
+He's picked up more than one in 7.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.